Expanding Storage

 Note: to mount a disk simply means to make the disk's filesystem available so that we can use it for accessing, storing, etc files on the disk.
 Whenever we insert a USB drive, a DVD drive, etc into our computers, the OS you use should mount that disk automatically so that you can access and use that disk.
 Conversely, when we remove those drives, the OS unmounts them.
 In Linux, the commands for these are mount and umount.
 Note that the umount command is not unmount.

-You will recall that we have discussed filesystems earlier, and that the term is a bit confusing since it refers to both the directory hierarchy and also the formatting type (e.g., ext4).
-In that prior section, I discussed how in Windows, attaching a new drive, whether it's a USB drive, a DVD drive, an additional disk drive, or an external drive, Windows gives the new drive a letter, like A:, B:, D:, etc. Unlike Windows, I mentioned that in Linux and Unix (e.g., macOS), when we add an additional disk, its filesystem gets added onto our existing one.
+You will recall that we have discussed filesystems earlier and that the term is a bit confusing since it refers to both the directory hierarchy and also the formatting type (e.g., ext4).
+I discussed how Windows assigns drives letters (A:, B:, etc.) when attaching new drives, like a USB drive.
+Unlike Windows, I mentioned that in Linux and Unix (e.g., macOS), when we add an additional disk, its filesystem gets added onto our existing system.
 That is, it becomes part of the directory hierarchy and under the / top level part of the hierarchy.
-In practice, this means that we have to create the mountpoint for our new disk, and we do that with the mkdir command.
+In practice, this means that we have to create the mountpoint for our new disk, and we do that first with the mkdir command.
 The Google Console documentation instructs us to use the following command:

 sudo mkdir -p /mnt/disks/MOUNT_DIR